-Marvel and DC, you can thank us later.
+Marvel and DC, you can thank us for doing this legwork later.

 J. Jonah Jameson - Bryan Cranston2 of 12Let’s be clear: we’d gladly bring back J.K.
 Simmons’s high-intensity J. Jonah Jameson from Sam Raimi's Spider-Man trilogy for the new Spider-Man and wider MCU use, but with Simmons now cast as DC's Commissioner Gordon, we think that ship has sailed.

 Enter Bryan Cranston.
-In an earlier version of this countdown we had Simmons returning to JJJ and Cranston playing Gordon, so we just flipped it.
+In an earlier version of this countdown we had Simmons returning to JJJ and Cranston playing Gordon, so we just flipped the script.

 The irascible actor may seem like a lock for a villain after his portrayal of Walter White on Breaking Bad – and indeed, he’s expressed interest in playing a Marvel villain, and was rumored to be in consideration for Lex Luthor in Batman v Superman – but we think he’s got everything thing it takes to be a perfect comedic foil to Tom Holland's teenage wallcrawler.